arvimal/Python-Back-to-basics/README.md

 ### 2.6.
 Overwriting builtin names

 It is not a good practice to overwrite builtin names, since programs may start acting weirdly.
+But nevertheless, it is possible.

 For example, `len()` calls the dunder method `__len__()` on the object (provided the type supports `len()`), and returns the length.
 Imagine overwriting it with a custom value.